kent013/tottepost/tottepost/PhotoSubmitter/README.md

 ===========================
 The purpose of the PhotoSubmitter class library is to facilitate the development of photo upload application.

 There are a lot of Social Network Services and Cloud Storage Services.
 And each services have their own SDK to connect to their service.
 Unfortunately SDKs are not compatible each other.
-Especially between Social Network Services and Cloud Storage Services is completely different.
+Especially between Social Network Services and Cloud Storage Services are completely different.

 So, I developed PhotoSubmitter library as an abstraction layer for this situation.

-The Code
+PhotoSubmitter Client Code
 ------------------------------------------
-PhotoSubmitter supports authentication like,
+PhotoSubmitter supports authentication with code like,

 ```
 [[PhotoSubmitterManager submitterForType:PhotoSubmitterTypeFacebook] login];